+Accelerators

+FUNDING

-ANGEL ROUNDS What are the specific reliefs?
+What are the specific reliefs under SEIS?

-Income tax relief up to an annual investment limit of £100,000 - 50% under SEIS up to £100,000 p/a - 30% under EIS up to £1,000,000 p/a Relief can be claimed in the year of investment and/or the year before Capital Gains Tax (CGT) reinvestment relief on reinvestment of gain on disposal of assets or shares.
-Only 50% of the tax fue on the disposal is payable.
-CGT relief at 100% on disposal of relief shares after 3 years Under EIS, deferral relief is also available
+- 50% income tax relief up to an annual investment limit of £100,000 - Relief can be claimed in the year of investment and/or the year before - Capital Gains Tax (CGT) reinvestment relief on reinvestment of gain on disposal of assets or shares.
+Only 50% of the tax due on the disposal is payable - CGT relief at 100% on disposal of SEIS shares after 3 years - Loss relief MICHAEL BUCKWORTH